kyong0612/remix-proxy-basename/README.md

 # Remix proxy basename

-This example uses a reverse proxy for both a Remix app that has been *mounted* as a sub-route of another app.
+This example uses a reverse proxy for both a non-Remix app and a Remix app that has been *mounted* as a sub-route of the other app.

 To run this app, make sure Docker is running.
 ```shell